ttbarnes/angular-proof-of-concept-demos/README.md

 ## Grunt tasks

 `grunt serve` - starts the server, watches for changes and runs unit tests if any changes to js.
-`grunt` - starts the server, runs unit and e2e tests.
+`grunt test` - starts the server, runs unit and e2e tests.
+!!!`grunt` - more info here?

 ## Misc